How we work

 A global palliative care specialist

-Palliative care is increasingly needed, as more people all over the world suffer from non-communicable diseases alongside poverty diseases such as HIV, and low-income countries face the double burden of continuing tropical disease plus a higher incidence of non-communicable diseases.
+Palliative care is increasingly needed, as more people all over the world suffer from chronic illness while living in poverty.
+Low-income countries face the double burden of HIV, malaria and TB alongside a higher incidence of non-communicable diseases.

 How we work